pdp11gy/SoC-HPS-based-MFM-disk-emulator/README.md

 This is a new follow-up project from the RL01 / RL02 disk emulator, also based on SoC/HPS
 environment with the DE10-Nano board: https://github.com/pdp11gy/SoC-HPS-based-RL-disk-emulator .
 It is based on the DE10-Nano with a different I/O interface.
 Details on my homepage, www.pdp11gy.com
-After extracting the file MFM-disk_Emulator_SoC.zip, you will find all sources.
-It's also based on Quartus Version 16.1.
 **Please note , this project is in the beta state**
 The project provides real time decoding and encoding.
 As with theRL01/RL02 emulator, it is intended to
 save the data in an .dsk file to be also compatible with the SIMH project.